Linghua-Zhu/LinghuaZhu.github.io/README.md

 Computational Infrastructure: I leverage machine learning for intelligent system optimization and focus on accelerating computational approaches for scientific applications, with particular attention to quantum-classical integration challenges.

-Through this interdisciplinary approach, I aim to bridge theoretical quantum advantages with practical implementations on near-term quantum hardware.
+Through this interdisciplinary approach, I aim to bridge theoretical quantum advantages with practical implementations on near-term and fault-tolerant quantum hardware.